vallurumk/northernbug.github.io/meetings.md

-NorthernBUG meetings are open to **anyone** interested in bioinformatics or its application in life science research and beyond. **Meetings are free** and costs covered by the host instititution.
+NorthernBUG meetings are open to **anyone** interested in bioinformatics or its application in life science research and beyond. **Meetings are free** and costs covered by the host institution.
 We encourage researchers in the early stages of their career to attend and present their work.
-It's a great forum to practice your talks, float new ideas and approcahes, and present early work.
+It's a great forum to practice your talks, float new ideas and approaches, and present early work.

 We welcome research presentations from industry or commercial attendees, sponsorship is also welcome.